simonw/llm-gemini/README.md

 llm chat -m gemini-pro
 ```

+If you have access to the Gemini 1.5 Pro preview you can use `-m gemini-1.5-pro-latest` to work with that model.

 ## Development

 To set up this plugin locally, first checkout the code.
 Then create a new virtual environment: